 Rebel Queens is out to have a good time and will take you along for the wild ride.
-Established in 2011, Rebel Queens is a high-energy all female rock 'n' roll band based in Minneapolis, Minnesota.
-The band was formed by Tiffany Christine Beamer (Lead Vocals) after delving into the musical catalog and inspirations of the 70's all-girl band, The Runaways.
-Joining the lineup is Danielle Pearson (Drums/Vox), Kelly Hooey (Lead Guitar), Katie Wyrd (Guitar/Vox), and Kelsey Wyrd (Bass/Vox)
+Established in 2011, Rebel Queens is a hard-working all-female rock 'n' roll band based in Minneapolis, Minnesota.
+The band was formed by Tiffany Christine Beamer (Lead Vocals) after drawing deep inspiration from the 70's all-girl band, The Runaways.
+Rebel Queens has been a constantly evolving project blending a variety of vintage rock tracks from Led Zeppelin to Aerosmith, Heart, AC/DC, Joan Jett and Janis Joplin with original music influenced by them.
+The current lineup is Tiffany Christine Beamer (Lead Vox), Danielle Pearson (Drums/Vox), Kelly Hooey (Lead Guitar), Katie Wyrd (Guitar/Vox), and Kelsey Wyrd (Bass/Vox).

-A Rebel Queens show is an all-out rock 'n' roll bash with action-packed sets including hours of vintage rock covers paired with music written by the band.
-Their energetic stage presence pours in to each song on their unique set list with soaring-yet-gritty vocals, wailing guitar solos, tight harmonies, and smooth grooves.
-Whether performing a solo all-nighter in a small town dive or a large festival alongside national acts, Rebel Queens consistently performs with intensity that often ends up overflowing into the audience.
+A Rebel Queens show is a fully immersive experience with action-packed sets including classic rock covers paired with music written by the band.
+Their energetic and passionate stage presence pours in to each song on their set list with soaring-yet-gritty vocals, wailing guitar solos, tight harmonies, and smooth grooves.
+Whether performing a solo all-nighter in a small town dive or a large festival alongside national acts, whether interpreting a classic or performing an original, Rebel Queens consistently performs with intensity that keeps you hangin' on until the very last note.